gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.all
 ^^^^^^^^^^^

-this hook is runned before lettuce look for and load feature files
+this hook is ran before lettuce look for and load feature files

 the decorated function takes **NO** parameters